8 Different Types of Hawks in Georgia

 Moving on, it feeds mainly on small mammals such as rodents but will also take reptiles and other birds.

-During the breeding season, the Red-Shouldered Hawk, the second on this list of the types of hawks in Georgia, performs elaborate courtship displays of aerial dives and chases.
+During the breeding season, the Red-Shouldered Hawk, the second on this list of hawk types in Georgia, performs elaborate courtship displays of aerial dives and chases.

 The nest is usually constructed in a tall tree, often overhanging the water, and consists of sticks lined with leaves and strips of bark.